Kou-ding/Quick-select/README.md

 # Quick-select-Assignment

 ## Homework 2
-In this assignment we have to find the k-th value of an array, when considering the array to be sorted.
+In this assignment we have to find the k-th value of an unsorted array, when considering the array to be sorted.
 We will be using MPI to coordinate this search and apply this algorithm to datasets that cannot fit into one machine since when the data can fit into one computational machine the program should always run faster when executed locally.

 ## Quick select easy